arturaslaz/datacleaner_python/README.md

 ## Deployment

 The application is configured for deployment on Google Cloud Run.
 See the deployment documentation for detailed instructions.
+It is currently deployed as a publicly accessible application at https://datacleaner-app-869238535655.europe-west3.run.app/

 ## Contributing